 Let’s have a closer look:

 A major area that ADHD affects is executive functioning.
 Children with ADHD face challenges in executing daily life activities like scheduling their day, doing homework, etc. The best way to manage ADHD is to train your child for executive functions.
-After years of training several ADHD students, we at Themba tutors found that working on different areas, like cognitive inhibition, cognitive flexibility, attention control, etc., can show positive results.
+After years of coaching several students with ADHD, we at Themba tutors found that working on different areas, like cognitive inhibition, cognitive flexibility, attention control, to name a few, can show positive results.

 A Brief History of ADHD – A Timeline Review